cattr-app/server-application/tests/README.md

 It uses `DatabaseTransaction` trait to wrap each test case in a database transaction to isolate a database from any changes while running tests.
 Because of that it's worth mentioning that there is no point in trying to look into the database during debugging, because there will be no changes, but nothing prevents you from making queries directly from the tests.

 #### Requests
 All requests return a slightly extended `TestResponse` class, which can be found in `tests/TestResponse.php`.
 It provides methods to conveniently check different types of responses and their structure.

-The overridden `actingAs` helper method provides a simple way to authenticate a given user as the current user.
+The overridden `actingAs` helper method provides a simple way to authenticate a given user model as the current user.
 The user must have valid tokens for successful authentication.

 Also, it's highly recommended to use constants when specifying the expected answer status code,